 David Welch is a Senior Project Manager with Kilpatrick Townsend’s LitSmart® E-Discovery Team.
 With more than 20 years of experience in project management, he provides guidance to attorneys and clients on all phases of the EDRM, project planning, budgeting, and technical issues regarding e-discovery.
-David is often engaged to consult on the employment of Early Case Assessment strategies, developing best practices, improving efficiencies and streamlining workflows.
+As a Relativity Certified User, David is often engaged to consult on the employment of Early Case Assessment strategies, developing best practices, improving efficiencies and streamlining workflows.
 David also has a background in forensic examination, having achieved the level of Certified Computer Examiner by the International Society of Forensic Computer Examiners (ISFCE).

 University of Northern Colorado, M.A., Sport Administration (1997)